2012 LinuxQuestions.org Members Choice AwardsThis forum is for the 2012 LinuxQuestions.org Members Choice Awards.

-You can now vote for your favorite products of 2007.
+You can now vote for your favorite products of 2012.
 This is your chance to be heard!
-Voting ends February 21st.
+Voting ends on February 4th.

 Welcome to LinuxQuestions.org, a friendly and active Linux Community.